Security Awareness Training: Does It Actually Work?

 Apparently, interactive, engaging content is more effective than static information.
 Organizations should prioritize interactive training modules to improve retention and real-world performance.

 Phishing remains one of the most challenging cybersecurity threats.
-Training programs are often seen as the first line of defense, but the study shows they provide only minimal protection.
+Training programs are often seen as the first line of defense, but the research shows they provide only minimal protection.
 Here’s why this matters:

-• Cost vs. Benefit: With limited impact, are traditional training programs worth the investment?
+• Cost vs. Benefit: With limited impact (1.7% improvement), are traditional training programs worth the investment?

 • Time to Rethink Training Strategies: Focus on high-engagement, interactive training and regularly update content to reflect evolving threats.